Guide to Bat Surveys and Solutions

 You won’t need a Full Bat Survey if…

-1. Your proposal is not one of the triggering development schemes outlined by your local authority.
+- Your proposal is not one of the triggering development schemes outlined by your local authority.

-2. Your preliminary bat surveyhas found a low potential to support bats (with evidence to back this up).
+- Your preliminary bat surveyhas found a low potential to support bats (with evidence to back this up).

-3. You have word from the local authority that there is no need to carry out a full survey.
+- You have word from the local authority that there is no need to carry out a full survey.

 Got Bats?

-• compensation is the process through which you accept that you are in breach of the legislation (and a licence therefore helps you avoid prosecution);
+Development work where bats are present takes one of two routes: compensation or mitigation.
+In essence:- compensation is the process through which you accept that you are in breach of the legislation (and a licence therefore helps you avoid prosecution);

-• mitigation work, which minimises the impact of the development on bats, does not usually need a European Protected Species (EPS) licence — although, to complicate matters, it may do.
+- mitigation work, which minimises the impact of the development on bats, does not usually need a European Protected Species (EPS) licence — although, to complicate matters, it may do.

 Whether work is considered to be mitigation or compensation depends on its scope and the impact it has on the roost.
 For example, a re-roofing project will be considered mitigation if the work is proposed outside of the roosting season, the roof void itself will be replaced as it is, along with any access points being replaced in the same position.
 A scheme that replaces roof timbers or changes the location of any roof access points will be considered compensation (and therefore require a license in order to avoid prosecution).